telestore-rep/SDK/README.md

 # How to Get a Developer Status?

-_(it advised to use desktop for the following, since the Developer Panel is better suited for big screens)_
+_(it is advised to use the desktop for the following steps, since the Developer Panel is better suited for a big screen)_

 Log in into the web-version (you can use the user key).